Our Governors

 Caron Seawert - Vice Chair, Safeguarding Govenor & Parent Governor

-I have been a parent governor at KPPS for since January 2017 and have a daughter in the school.
+I have been a parent governor at KPPS for since January 2017 and my daughter attended the school.

 My reason for becoming a governor was to gain a greater understanding of the policies and procedures which govern the school and to present a parent’s prospective on how these might be implemented or improved.